Intro to syncing in iTunes on PC

 What if I use Apple Music or iTunes Match?

-If you subscribe to Apple Music or iTunes Match, you can’t use iTunes to sync music to your iOS or iPadOS device, but you can sync other types of content, such as movies.
-To find out how to add music and other items to your device from iCloud, see the documentation for your device.
+If you subscribe to Apple Music or iTunes Match, you can’t use iTunes to sync music to your iPhone, iPad, or iPod touch, but you can sync other types of content, such as movies.

 What if I have more than one iTunes library?